ccrome/whoismakingnews/content/homepage/welcome.md

 header_menu: true
 ---
 This site was set up to allow public access and verification of the data that goes into my TikTok series,
-   {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}}.
-This research project aggregates and analyzes news reports published about sexual assaults on children in the United States, and is designed to be fully verifiable.
+   {{% extlink text="Who's Making News for Sex Crimes Involving Children." href="https://www.tiktok.com/@newgirlny_fl" %}} This research project aggregates and analyzes news reports published about sexual assaults on children in the United States, and is designed to be fully verifiable.
 You can check the data by downloading the full database - just click the "Source Data" tab.
 ####

 **Here is the data summary from the {{< db_case_count id="case-count" >}} cases in the database.
 The end date in the database is dated {{< db_latest_date id="latest-date" >}}.**